biocypher/biocypher/docs/tutorial.md

 three indented values of the protein class.
 BioCypher does not strictly enforce the entities allowed in this class definition; in fact, we provide several methods of extending the existing ontological backbone *ad hoc* by providing custom inheritance or hybridising ontologies.
+However, every entity should at some point be connected to the underlying ontology, otherwise the multiple hierarchical labels will not be populated.

 <!-- TODO link to ontology manipulation -->